PhilMele/M2Project/readme.md

 * **Commits** : I struggled to exlain myself in simple terms, when doing some commits.
 This resulted in exceeding the best practice number of characters.
 * **Use of forms**: should the game be extended, and the use of databases not being an option, the hero actions and decisions could be validated through forms to update a URL.
 This URL could then be copied by the user, if they wanted to pause the game and come back to the point where they left it.

+* **Local Storage**: Alternatively to the `use of forms` paragraph above, local storage could also be used.
+However the data would disapear if the user was to change browser.
+I think using URL would be a better option, without databases.

-   Final note: on some occasions, the browser refreshes by itself during the game.
+   **Final note**: on some occasions, the browser refreshes by itself during the game.
 I have not been able to identify if this is due to my laptop, or related to the code.
 It did not happen when using the github page link.

 ## 7. Deployment <a name="deployment"></a>